niosus/IGLOO/readme.md

 sudo ln -s /usr/bin/python3 /usr/bin/python
 ```

-## Approach ##
+## Examples ##
-I try to follow the tutorials as they go, at the same time trying to outsource
+I try to follow the tutorials from this awesome tutorial: https://learnopengl.com/

-the common functionality into libraries.
-For example, see the [gl/](gl/) folder
-for the library that wraps usage of OpenGL, trying to protect the user from
-making type mistakes.
-The idea is to make it readable and also as fast as
-possible, i.e., using static memory allocation where possible, using traits to
-make sure the sizes of types are guessed correctly and are translated into
-OpenGL types properly.
+You can find the implementations for some of these using IGLOO in the folder [examples/opengl_tutorials/](examples/opengl_tutorials/)

 ## Credits ##
 The underlying library is inspired by other efforts to achieve OOP approach to
 OpenGL.
-Most notably a library of my ex-colleague Jens Behley:
+Most notably a library of my ex-colleague [Dr. Jens Behley](https://github.com/jbehley):
 https://github.com/jbehley/glow